Ceremony Opens Yama Sakura 85 for Australian, U.S. Troops, JGSDF Members

 |0

-This work, Ceremony Opens Yama Sakura 85 for Australian, U.S. Troops, JGSDF Members [Image 2 of 2], by SFC Michael Sword, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ceremony Opens Yama Sakura 85 for Australian, U.S. Troops, JGSDF Members, by SFC Michael Sword, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT